the-oracle007/symmetric-encryption-/README.md

 # symmetric-encryption-
-how to encrypt using Symmetric firstly generate a key create a text file you want encrypt using nano editor encrypt with the key using Aes algorithm decrypt with the same key
+you will learn how to encrypt using Symmetric key you will learn how to generate a key you will learn hoe to encrypt using symmetric key you will learn how decrypt with the same key